hallihan/DogGPT/README.md

 In summary, the ChatGPT use case I see is to get a quick basic structure as a starting point for building a site.
 But AI is not good at getting the site to do creative things.

 ### Some credits
 The airplane icon is from FontAwesome, the user avatar is from Iconsax.
-The site lives on Netlify, I use Counter.dev to get some statistics.
+The site lives on Github Pages.

-The cat in the image is called Teddy.
+The dog in the image is called Teddy.